srtipo/coranos.github.io/bananos/developer-training/index.md

 git push
 ```

-5) Add your Discord ID to the Student  list.
+5) Using the Github Web Page, add your Discord ID to the Student  list.

 ## Lesson Two, gh-pages.